 One type of MAT is through IV.
 Other detox facilities give oral or sublingual medications.
 Certified MAT programs will strategically wean you off any medications they prescribe before you graduate their full program.

 Important Note on Detox Treatment

 No matter what type of detox program you choose, addressing only the physical effects of drug and alcohol abuse is not enough treatment for your addiction.
 Only when you dig deeper into the underlying issues and psychological reasons for addiction can you begin to heal and recover.

 We at Fight Addiction Now are all about supporting you through our online community, built by those and for those impacted by addiction.

 How to Get into Professional Addiction Detox

-Fight Addiction Now can help refer you or your loved one to a detox program that will address your individual needs and cater to your health and safety.
-Call us today at 1-833-542-8797 or submit your insurance info so we can help you find the best solution for your needs.
-We’re here to listen and to guide you toward the first step of recovery.
+Fight Addiction Now can offer vital resources for you or your loved one when a detox program is needed to help overcome mental and physical health conditions due to illegal drugs, prescription medications, or alcohol abuse.
+Call us today at 1-833-542-8797 or submit your insurance.
+Together, we can find the best solution.
+We’re here to listen and guide you toward the first step of recovery.

 Detoxing from drugs and alcohol can be hard on our bodies.
 Learn more about the symptoms of detoxing from drugs, withdrawal symptoms for each drug, latest news about how treatment centers should approach the detox process, and more.